duneaught/diversitymod/README.md

 ---

-17 Passive items are NOT included in the random selection.
+22 Passive items are EXCLUDED from the random starting items.

 ID	Name
 15	<3